FLAIROx/JaxMARL/README.md

 <h2 name="start" id="start">Quick Start 🚀 </h2>

 We take inspiration from the [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) and [Gymnax](https://github.com/RobertTLange/gymnax) interfaces.
 You can try out training an agent on XX in this Colab TODO.
-Further introduction scripts can be found here LINK TODO.
+Further introduction scripts can be found [here](https://github.com/FLAIROx/JaxMARL/tree/main/jaxmarl/tutorials).

 ### Basic JaxMARL API  Usage 🖥️